haltugyildirim/haltugyildirim.github.io/_pages/courses.md

   {% include archive-single.html %}
 {% endfor %}

-The courses I took in this semester are(WS17/18):
+The courses I took in this semester(WS17/18) are:

 * Advanced Laboratory Course for Master Students
 * Advanced Statistical Physics II